 Step 4: Document Your Control Components

 Your internal controls should all be documented so that they can be easily procured, if required, during an audit.
-This includes how the controls are implemented, what their objective is, how they are evaluated for effectiveness, and how they are monitored over time.
+This includes how the controls are implemented, their objective, how they are evaluated for effectiveness, and how they are monitored over time.

-At the enterprise level, implementing and managing a compliance program, including the auditing process, can quickly overwhelm a compliance function.
-Using spreadsheets alone is a sure-fire way for a critical element to slip through the cracks.
-This can be disastrous during an expensive audit — or, worse, if a data breach occurs.
+Implementing and managing a SOC compliance program, including the auditing process, can quickly overwhelm a compliance function.
+Relying on spreadsheets is a surefire way for critical elements to slip through the cracks.
+This can be disastrous during an expensive audit, and worse if a data breach later occurs.

-ZenGRC takes the stress out of SOC 2 audits by allowing you to manage all of your compliance requirements, across frameworks like SOC, ISO, and HIPAA from a single, central platform.
+ZenComply takes the stress out of SOC 2 audits by allowing you to manage your compliance requirements across frameworks like SOC, the International Organization for Standardization (ISO) certifications, and Health Insurance Portability and Accountability Act (HIPAA), all from a single, central platform.

-This “single source of truth” dashboard acts similar to an internal audit, showing you where your compliance gaps are and what must be done to fill them.
-And when it’s time for your SOC audit, ZenGRC can save you time and money by providing all of your templated audit documentation in an easy-to-use format.
+This “single source of truth” dashboard acts similarly to an internal audit, showing you where your compliance gaps are and what must be done to fill them.
+And when it’s time for your SOC audit, ZenComply can save you time and money by providing all of your templated audit documentation in an easy-to-use format.

-ZenGRC can also cross-check objectives from multiple frameworks at once, so you don’t have to do duplicate work while achieving all of your compliance, governance, and risk management requirements.
+ZenComply can also cross-check objectives from multiple frameworks, so you don’t have to duplicate work while achieving all of your compliance, governance, and risk management requirements.